ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 </$root>
 ```

 Both the `{@link module:engine/model/schema~SchemaItemDefinition#allowIn}` and `{@link module:engine/model/schema~SchemaItemDefinition#allowChildren}` properties can be also inherited from other `SchemaItemDefinition` items.

 <info-box>
-	You can read more about the format of the item definition in {@link module:engine/model/schema~SchemaItemDefinition}.
+	You can read more about the format of the item definition in the {@link module:engine/model/schema~SchemaItemDefinition} API guide.
 </info-box>

 ## Defining additional semantics